About-France.com A guide to French cheese

 (Tomme des) Pyrénées

 This slightly-cooked hard cheese is produced, obviously, in the Pyrenees - though it does not benefit from an appellation contrôlée label.
 Pyrenees comes with a distinctive black skin.
-Generally speaking it is a fairly bland cheese that will appeal to those who do not like strong-tasting cheeses
+Generally speaking it is a fairly bland cheese that will appeal to those who do not like strong-tasting cheeses.
+An IGP cheese.

 2. Soft cheeses

-There are literally hundreds of soft cheeses in France; each region has its own specialities.
+There are literally hundreds of soft French cheeses; each region has its own specialities.
 Many of these - notably those with appellation contrôlée - are manufactured in small units, and (with notable exceptions such as Brie and St. Nectaire) if you want to buy one, you must buy a whole cheese.

 Brie